 By Mutton Club Staff

-Have you decided you’d like a dog in your life?
+Have you decided you’d like a dog in your midlife?
+A good way to get out and exercise?
 It’s important to think about how active they may be otherwise you could be in for trouble.
 Which are the most active dog breeds and the least active?

 For some of us, the thought of leaving the house to lift weights or run on a treadmill at the gym may not be an appealing thought.
 Most dogs, however, love dashing out for some good exercise.
 At the sound of the word ‘walkies’, they jump up and down in jubilation, eager to get their daily dose of physical activity.
 Maybe us midlifers need to be more dog!